Feminist anime shows in Japan are cut from a different cloth compared to the feminism we know in the west.

 It’s full of 4th wall breaks, hilarious episodes, and for a comedy series: surprisingly dark episodes relating to relevant characters backstories.

 With over 70+ episodes, it’s a comedy series unlike anything you’ll see today.
-Anime these days have 12 episodes at best.
+Anime these days has 12 episodes at best.

 Related: Why Anime Has 12+ Episodes Per Season (Compared To 10-20+ Years Ago)